List of Australia One Day International cricket records: Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

 Australia's Adam Gilchrist is second only Sri Lanka's Kumar Sangakkara is taking most dismissals in ODI cricket as a designated wicket-keeper, with Sangakkara taking 482 to Gilchrist 472.

 Most career catches

 Adam Gilchrist has taken the most number of catches as a designated wicket-keeper in ODI cricket with 417.
 He sits ahead of South Africa's Mark Boucher and Sangakkara on 402 and 383, respectively.

 Most career stumpings

 Indian glovemen MS Dhoni with 123 holds the record for the most stumpings in ODI cricket.
 He is followed by Sangakkara with 99 to his name.
-Gilchrist is fifth on the list with 55.
+Gilchrist is sixth on the list with 55.